Capital District Transportation Authority: Albany Division

-The Albany Division, based at CDTA’s Watervliet Avenue headquarters, includes routes originally operated by United Traction and Albany-Nassau Bus.
-A major system overhaul in 2011–2012 streamlined Albany County service into more direct neighborhood and commuter routes.
+The Albany Division, based at CDTA's Watervliet Avenue headquarters, includes routes originally operated by United Traction and Albany-Nassau Bus.

 In early 2011, CDTA announced its plans to restructure the Albany County bus routes in two phases.
 Its goal was to have a more uniformed bus system without any route deviation.
 Phase 1 involved reconstructing routes within the city of Albany.
 The results were five new neighborhood routes and three commuter routes.
 Phase 1 of the reconstructing went into effect on November 13, 2011.
 In August 2012, CDTA revealed the draft plan for Phase 2 of the reconstructing.
 Phase 2 involved reconstructing routes within the western and northern portions of Albany County, with a public input campaign held until September 2012.
 Phase 2 of the reconstructing went into effect on November 11, 2012.

-This is a list of buses that run under CDTA: